codybrom/gpt-context-generator/README.md

   - Files containing ignore patterns (like .gitignore)
   - Default: `.gitignore`, `.dockerignore`
   - Patterns from each file are used to exclude matching files from context
-  - Files are processed in order, and missing files are safely skipped
+  - Files are processed in order, and missing ignore files are safely skipped

 - **Token Warning Threshold**
   - Token count threshold for showing warnings